informalsystems/tendermint-rs/docs/architecture/adr-012-multi-version.md

 in the public client API are the domain types of `tendermint`, so the difference in encoding is confined to the crate internals.

+Protocol version discovery is not implemented in the library in a way that would be invisible to the API user.
+To discover the Tendermint version, a client needs to make a `status` request and process the version data from the response.
+The format of the response is not divergent between the supported protocol versions, which is why this should succeed regardless of the compatibility mode initially selected.
+As the RPC client API represents individual endpoint requests, it would be wrong to have the implementation perform a hidden RPC roundtrip to discover the version when needed, and have the client exhibit interior mutability that is otherwise not needed.
+In the future, a more formalized way to discover the protocol version in use should be provided, so this ad-hoc approach is expected to be eventually deprecated.

 ### tendermint-abci

 This crate is not actively supported and we should only make minimal effort